From Data Science to Community Impact: Meet Shannon Phen, Our New Program Director

 Building Inclusive Spaces in Colorado

 Since moving to Colorado, Shannon has become a powerhouse in the local disability services landscape.
-As the former Director of Programs at the Autism Society of Colorado, she managed significant funding ranging from $6.6M to $9M and spearheaded neuro-affirming initiatives across the state.
+As the former Director of Programs at the Autism Society of Colorado, she spearheaded neuro-affirming initiatives by developing accessible programming across the state.

 If you’ve enjoyed sensory-friendly experiences with the Denver Nuggets, Colorado Rockies, or Denver Botanic Gardens, you’ve likely seen the fruits of her labor.
 Shannon has collaborated with major sports teams, hospitals, and businesses to ensure that everyone, regardless of neurodiversity, feels they deserve to belong.